• Skip to primary navigation

 Herbal Tea Bath!!!

 I LOVE taking a nice warm bath… Especially if I’m cold, sore, or sick!
 Nothing makes a bath better than some relaxing herbs steeped in hot bathwater.
-The smell of lavender, eucalyptus, and chamomile allmake for a very relaxing bath.
+The smell of lavender, eucalyptus, and chamomile all make for a very relaxing bath.
 But that’s not all they are good for.
 Lavender is wonderful for the skin and the senses!

-TIP: Ramp up your tea bath even more with epsom salts!
+TIP: Ramp up your tea bath even more with Epsom salts!

 Herbal Extracts